InRule/DMNModeler/doc/PublicAPIForDMNModeler.md

     ruleAppDef.SaveToFile(ruleAppFilePath);
     Console.WriteLine("Finished");
 ```
-Method ImportIntoCatalogRuleApp: Use this method for importing one or more decision tables into a Catalog rule application.
+Method ImportIntoCatalogRuleApp: Use this method for importing one or more decision tables into a catalog rule application.
 A new revision will be automatically created after a successfull import.

 Method signature: